MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/semantic-kernel-components.md

 ## Functions and Plugins

 Plugins are named function containers.
 Each can contain one or more functions.
-Plugins can be registered with the kernel, which allows the kernel can use them in two ways:
+Plugins can be registered with the kernel, which allows the kernel to use them in two ways:

 1. Advertise them to the chat completion AI, so that the AI can choose them for invocation.
 1. Make them available to be called from a template during template rendering.